-- 1. Avoid placing electrodes over bony prominences, large muscle masses, areas with dense body hair or any place that prevents the electrode from close adherence to the skin. - Cleanse skin with an alcohol pad and dry thoroughly for better adhesion. - 3.
+- 1. Avoid placing electrodes over bony prominences, large muscle masses, areas with dense body hair or any place that prevents the electrode from close adherence to the skin. - Prep skin based on condition.
+If dry and flaky, wipe briskly with a dry towel or washcloth to remove dead skin cells.
+If extremely diaphoretic, wipe with an alcohol pad to dry thoroughly for better adhesion. - 3.
 Inspect electrodes for open packaging, dried or discolored gel, expiration dates.